 The Rocks Discovery Museum

 This family friendly museum offers a fun interactive way to explore history.
-The museum is home to a unique collection of images and archaeological artefacts found in The Rocks – some of which you can even hold.
+The museum is home to a unique collection of images and archaeological artifacts found in The Rocks – some of which you can even hold.
 Kids will enjoy this hands on experience.
+And what trip to the Rocks, is a proper day out without some sweet treats?
+So, while you are there, don’t miss the Chocolate Emporium.. trust me on this one!

 Darling Harbour Children’s Playground

 Just outside the Sydney CBD is a Sydney Park, a huge park sure to keep kids occupied for hours.
 Bring the bikes and scooters as there is a cycle track and skate park, not to mention a huge playground, sandpit and sports oval and plenty of space to run around.
-Families tip: Bring along your dog to enjoy the off-leash area as well.
+Here is out top tip for Sydney Park: Bring along your dog to enjoy the off-leash area as well.

 Fairfield Adventure Park